-Canada’s only organic BBQ sauces that are sweetened exclusively with dates.
+Canada’s only organic BBQ sauce that is sweetened exclusively with dates.

-- 75% less sugar than the well known brand (3g per serving)
+- 75% less sugar compared to the standard brand (3g per serving)

-- 3g of natural sugar from dates per serving (2 tbsp)
+- 3g of natural date sugar per serving (2 tbsp)

 - No Preservatives